abays/ansible-tacker/README.md

 # ansible-tacker

 This Ansible playbook was quickly created to install Tacker on a node ***outside*** an overcloud's controller nodes.
 Technically you could use this project to install Tacker on one of the controller nodes, but Tacker would not be HA-protected (unlike the other OpenStack services).
 If you're looking for HA protection for Tacker, please use the "HA" branch of this project.
-This project was designed and tested against nodes running RHEL 7.2 / OSP 8.
-The current version assumes you have access to internal Red Hat repositories (that is, subscriptions will do you no good).
+This project was designed and tested against nodes running RHEL 7.2 / OSP 8.  ***If you are not using Red Hat internal repos, make sure to pass "skip_repo_install=true" when running the playbook.***

 1. Run this playbook from your undercloud.
 2. Make sure your overcloud controller nodes haave an rc file available, and then set the appropriate group_var in the Ansible configuration.